welentsai/treemalldemo/README.md

 	- npm
 	- yarn
-- (Windows environment) in ./app directory, type `yarn` yarn package manage will automatically download necessary packages
+- (Windows environment) in ./app directory, type -`yarn`
+	-yarn package manage will automatically download necessary packages
 - then type
-	`yarn start`
+	-`yarn start`
-	the server will run at http://localhost:3000/
+	-the server will run at http://localhost:3000/

 ### How to check demo project ?
 once successfully run SpringBoot Microservice and React Web Server,